tonytzhou/codeforces-/README.md

 # Easy
-Team - Extremely easy, just need to take in a bool of 3 numbers and check if 2/3 are true Lost in the Shuffle - Easy, takes in doll and num swaps, check which doll is being swapped and track their position
+Team - Extremely easy, just need to take in a bool of 3 numbers and check if 2/3 are true
+<br>Lost in the Shuffle - Easy, takes in doll and num swaps, check which doll is being swapped and track their position

 # Medium